-Graphs are generated for enabled languages, aliases are used while syncing.
+Reports are generated for the languages, and their aliases are used while syncing.
 One can create a language set, which can be associated with a product release.
 Multiple instances of a translation platform can be added.
 A release should have a language set and a schedule attached.
 Transtats jobs talk to upstream repositories, translation platforms and build systems to keep translation statistics, build tags and release schedule latest.

 While adding a package, upstream URL is required.
-And package name is verified with selected translation platform.
+And the package name is verified with selected translation platform.
 Translation of a package can be tracked for multiple products.
-Package should be sync'd with translation platform and build system.
+The package should be sync'd with the translation platform and the build system.
 Once sync'd, branch mapping will be created.
-It maps Transtats releases with most suitable project versions available at translation platform and with appropriate build tags.
-Package can be sync'd with upstream repo as well.
+It maps product releases with most suitable project versions available at translation platform and with appropriate build tags.
+The package can be sync'd with upstream repo as well.

-Once we have all versions/tags mentioned in branch mapping of a package sync'd with either translation platform and build system, differences can be created and observed.
+Once we have all versions/tags mentioned in branch mapping of the package sync'd with pointing translation platform or build system, differences can be created.
 This answers - for a package - latest translations are packaged or not?
-If not, is some patch applied at the last moment?
 Which languages need attention?

-Coverage (translation status of a group of packages in a set of languages to a given release) are based on rules.
-Slug form of rule name would be saved.
+Coverage (for a group of packages in a set of languages to a given release) is based on rules.
+Slug form of the rule name will be saved.
 This should be specific for a product release.
-Packages having branch mapping created can only be included here.
-Languages could be picked from language set associated with the release or from enabled ones.
-Somehow if a package is not tracked for the respective product and selected for inclusion; Transtats would show an error.
+Packages having branch mapping are included here.
+Languages can be picked either from language set associated with the release or from enabled ones.
+Corresponding build tags can be overridden too.
+This shows statistics differences in details.

-Transtats has two traversal options: releases and packages.
-One can see high level summary and can pick any one release or a package for details.
-Summary can tell you - packages which are out of sync, translation workload estimate for each language per release, and much more.
-Another is coverage, which depends on rules and branch mapping.
+Transtats has two traversal options: releases and languages.
+One can see high level summary and can pick any of releases or languages, followed by packages.
+Summary can tell you: packages which are out of sync, release by release l10n effort progress and much more.
+Run a job to track string change.